 And when Isaac was grown old, and his eyes were dim, he called Esau his eldest son and said unto him, My son.
-And he said, Here am I. Isaac said, Behold, I am grown old, and know not the day of death.
-Take thy tools, thy quiver, and thy bow, and go out into the field, and bring me some venison³.
+And he said, Here am I. Isaac said, Behold, I am grown old and know not the day of death.
+Take thy tools, quiver, bow, go out into the field, and bring me some venison.
 Make me food, as I like, and bring me food, that my soul may bless you before I die.
 But Rebekah heard what Isaac said to his son Jacob and told him.
 So Esau went to the field to hunt something for his father.
 And Rebekah helped Jacob to earn his birthright by deceiving Isaac and Esau.

 For once, while Jacob was making soup, Esau came home from the field tired and hungry.
-And Esau said to Jacob, Give me some of that reddish soup, for I am tired.
+And Esau said to Jacob, Give me some reddish soup, for I am tired.
 That is why Esau was also called Edom.
 Jacob answered him: Sell me first your birthright.
-I am dying, said Esau, what good is my birthright?
-Swear⁴ to me first, Jacob asked him.
+I am dying, said Esau.
+What good is my birthright?
+Swear to me first, Jacob asked him.
 Esau swore to him and sold his birthright to Jacob.
 Then Jacob gave Esau some bread and some lentil soup; he ate and drank, then got up and left.
 So Esau disregarded his birthright.

 How are Jacob and Esau different in what ways are they the same?

-At the heart of it is a work of God’s salvation, a great mystery, the two representing the two peoples: Christianity and Judaism as Paul the apostle recalls: God has 2 sons: Israel and the Gentiles.
-And although Israel is the firstborn and would be due to all the gifts, yet because Israel has not acknowledged God but the Gentiles, the Gentiles take over this birthright.
+At the heart of it is a work of God’s salvation, a great mystery representing the two peoples: Christianity and Judaism.
+As Paul, the apostle recalls: God has two sons: Israel and the Gentiles.
+And although Israel is the firstborn and would be due to all the gifts, because Israel has not acknowledged God but the Gentiles, the Gentiles take over this birthright.
 Paul says, however, that the world will not end until the Jewish people know God.

 Jacob differs from Esau in his quiet manner.
 And Esau was the one with the blood of a hunter.
 They are alike only because they were born on the same day.